focused on your investment horizon

 We do not put much stock in feelings.

 That may sound a bit unfriendly, but that is not how we mean it.
-The reality is that human emotions often get in the way of sound decisions.
-By letting us manage your capital, we help prevent impulsive decisions driven by feeling.
-Our focus stays firmly on the point on the horizon — the moment you want to use your money again.
-That is the best remedy against short-term noise.
+The truth is that human emotions often stand in the way of sound financial decisions.
+By letting us manage your capital, you avoid acting on impulse.
+We help you stay the course when markets get noisy.
+Our focus remains firmly on the point on the horizon: the moment you want to use your money again.
+That is the best remedy against short-term distractions.

 Freddy Forger Director